brooksbenson/eloquent-js/chapter11/chapter11-notes.md

 # Asynchronous Programming

 The processor of a computer is the thing that carries out the individual steps that make up programs.
-The speed that our programs finish executing is dependent on the processor and the types of things that our programs do (some things take much longer than others).
+The speed of a program is dependent on the processor and the types of things that the program does.

 ## Synchronous Programming Model

-A synchronous model is where things happen one at a time.
+A synchronous model is where things happen one after the other.
 When a function executes a long running process the program stops until the function returns.

 ### Threading

-Threading is when a program delegates work to other programs; it is made possible by computers that have multiple processors.
+Threading is when a program delegates work to other programs; creating two or more flows of control that eventually sychronize.

 ## Asynchronous Programming Model